Rosuvastatin on the NHS: Prescribing, Monitoring and What to Expect

 Primary prevention:

-• For people with a 10-year cardiovascular risk of 10% or more (calculated using the QRISK3 tool)
+- This is for people with a 10-year cardiovascular risk of 10% or more.
+The QRISK3 tool calculates this risk.

-• NICE Clinical Guideline 181 recommends atorvastatin 20 mg as the first-line statin, but rosuvastatin may be used if atorvastatin is not tolerated or if a more potent LDL-lowering effect is needed
+- NICE Clinical Guideline 181 suggests atorvastatin 20 mg as the first statin.
+However, rosuvastatin may be used if atorvastatin is not tolerated.
+It can also be used if a stronger LDL-lowering effect is needed.

 Secondary prevention:

-• For people who have already had a cardiovascular event (heart attack, stroke, TIA, peripheral arterial disease)
+- This is for people who have already had a heart attack, stroke, TIA, or peripheral arterial disease.

-• NICE recommends high-intensity statin therapy; rosuvastatin 10 mg to 20 mg is considered high-intensity
+- NICE recommends high-intensity statin therapy.
+Rosuvastatin 10 mg to 20 mg is a high-intensity option.

 Familial hypercholesterolaemia:

-• The maximum dose of 40 mg is sometimes required, though this carries a higher risk of side effects and requires careful monitoring
+- A maximum dose of 40 mg is sometimes needed.
+This dose carries a higher risk of side effects.
+It also needs careful monitoring.

-• Rosuvastatin has fewer drug interactions than atorvastatin (it is not primarily metabolised by CYP3A4)
+- Rosuvastatin has fewer drug interactions than atorvastatin.
+This is because CYP3A4 does not mainly metabolise it.

 What Monitoring Will the NHS Provide?

-Regular monitoring is an important part of statin therapy.
-Your GP practice will typically arrange the following:
+Regular monitoring is key when taking statins.
+Your GP practice will usually arrange the following tests:

 Before starting rosuvastatin:

-• NICE recommends aiming for a greater than 40% reduction in non-HDL cholesterol from baseline
+- NICE aims for a greater than 40% drop in non-HDL cholesterol from your first reading.

 Ongoing monitoring:

-• Annual lipid profile and cardiovascular risk review
+- You will have an annual lipid profile and cardiovascular risk review.

-• CK levels are checked only if muscle symptoms develop; routine CK monitoring is not recommended
+- CK levels are only checked if you develop muscle symptoms.
+Routine CK monitoring is not advised.

 What to do between appointments:

-• Take rosuvastatin as prescribed, at the same time each day
+- Take rosuvastatin exactly as prescribed.
+Take it at the same time each day.

-• Report any new symptoms (especially unexplained muscle pain, dark urine or jaundice)
+- Report any new symptoms.
+This is especially important for unexplained muscle pain, dark urine, or jaundice.

-• Attend your annual review, even if you feel well
+- Attend your annual review.
+Do this even if you feel well.

 NICE Guidance on Statins

-NICE Clinical Guideline 181 (Cardiovascular disease: risk assessment and reduction, including lipid modification) is the key guideline governing statin prescribing in England and Wales.
+NICE Clinical Guideline 181 covers statin prescribing.
+It is called 'Cardiovascular disease: risk assessment and reduction, including lipid modification'.
+This guideline applies in England and Wales.

 Treatment targets:

-• NICE recommends a greater than 40% reduction in non-HDL cholesterol within 3 months of starting high-intensity statin therapy
+- NICE recommends a greater than 40% reduction in non-HDL cholesterol.
+This should happen within 3 months of starting a high-intensity statin.

-• If this target is not achieved, the prescriber should discuss adherence, lifestyle factors, and consider increasing the dose
+- If this target is not met, your prescriber will discuss adherence and lifestyle.
+They may also consider increasing the dose.

 Statin intensity: